azboss2021/pathfinding/README.md

 # Pathfinding

-## A basic pathfinding app that visualizes the shorted node-to-node path.
+## A basic pathfinding app that visualizes the shortest node-to-node path.

 This project is not complete, but (currently) simulates the A* pathfinding algorithm I recently learned on a rectangular grid.